This guidance is national guidance that applies across Wales. Any local restrictions need to be adhered to as well as the contents of this guidance.

 Individuals at ‘increased risk’ are at a greater risk of severe illness from COVID-19.
 This category includes people aged over 70, those who are pregnant and those who have a range of chronic health conditions.

 The advice to this group is the same as it is to the wider population.
 Learners and staff in this category can attend their college or centre, as long as safety measures are in place as set out in this guidance and the reasonable measures guidance.
 Where possible, staff should be offered the option of the safest available on-site roles, enabling them to maintain social distancing.
+If an individual prefers to maintain social distancing when it is otherwise not mandated this choice should be respected.
 Providers may wish to encourage individuals to undertake their own risk assessments, and offer to meet with the individual to discuss their concerns.

 If in doubt about whether their health condition means they should not be attending their provider, staff, learners, parents and carers should take advice from their GP or hospital doctor.
 They may wish to discuss the risks of attending with their doctor and their provider before making a decision.

 We would not expect any staff who are at increased risk but who are attending the workplace to be placed with learners who cannot reasonably adhere to the social/physical distancing measures.